fx-giant/giant-documentations/visual/waterfall-chart.md

 ## Diagram Design / Configuration

 ### Binding
-- The bindings required are Category, Value, Open Value and StepValue.
+- The bindings required are Category and Value.

     >Category shows a name for a certain category.

-    >Open Value shows the existing amount before the current category is applied.

-    >Value reflects the amount after the current category is applied.
+    >Value stores the amount of income or losses for a certain category

-    >StepValue presents the difference between current value and initial value.

 ![Data Bindings](./images/waterfall-chart/data-bindings.png)

+Based on binded values that come from Excel Sheet, several required values will be automatically calculated.
-* The optional bindings are:
+* These values are:
+    * `Start Value` shows the existing amount before the current category is applied.
+This value will always be 0 for the first and last columns and is equal to 'End Value' of previuos category in other cases.
+    * `End Value` Value reflects the amount after the current category is applied.
+'End Value' is a sup of 'Value' and 'Start Value'
-    * `Color` binding which binds the color of the nodes
+    * `Color` binding which binds the color of the nodes.
+It is always red for negative values, green for positive values and blue for first and last columns.
-    * `Display Value` that shows the difference between amounts before a category was applied and after.
+    * `Display Label` that shows the difference between amounts before a category was applied and after.
+This is equal to Value.

 ![Color Change](./images/waterfall-chart/without-color.png)